Podere Castellinuzza di Coccia Paola

 Farming Practice: Organic with grass left between the rows

-Vinification: Grapes are handpicked and fermented in concrete for 16-18 days, during which regular pumping over and punching is performed.
+Vinification: Grapes are handpicked and fermented in cement for 14-18 days, during which regular pumping over and gentle punching is performed.

-Maturation: 24 months in cement before another year in Slavonian botti followed by another 9 months (min.) in bottle before release
+Maturation: 30 months in cement before another 12 months in Slavonian botti and 6 months (min.) in bottle before release.